-You have several options for buying tickets for the NYC Ferry:
+You have several options to purchase tickets for the NYC Ferry:

-- At the vending machines on the pier: If you get to the ferry on time, I recommend this option.
-It's very easy: just select the number of tickets, pay by card or cash, and the machine prints them on paper.
-To board you will have to show them to the driver so I advise you to keep them at hand so you don't lose them.
+- At the vending machines on the pier: If you are taking the ferry on time, I recommend this option.
+It is very easy: just select the number of tickets, pay by card or cash and the machine prints them on paper.
+To board you will have to show them to the conductor so I advise you to keep them in your wallet so you don't lose them.

-- With the NYC Ferry app: The process is a bit longer but it will allow you to carry the tickets on your mobile, which is very convenient.
-All you need to do is download the NYC Ferry app on your phone, register an account and purchase your tickets.
+- With the NYC Ferry app: The process is a bit longer but it will allow you to carry the tickets on your cell phone, which is very convenient.
+All you have to do is download the NYC Ferry app on your phone, register an account and buy your tickets.
 Before boarding, you will have to show them to the conductor on the screen so he/she can scan the QR codes.

 - At the ticket office: You can also get a ticket for the NYC Ferry at the ticket office located at Pier 11 on Wall Street.

-Can the Metrocard be used to pay for the NYC Ferry?
+Can I use my Metrocard to pay for the NYC Ferry?

 Although the tickets have a similar cost and it may be tempting to try, the truth is that the NYC Ferry has nothing to do with the New York subway or its payment system, so you cannot use the Metrocard to pay for the ferry ride.

-The boarding process on the NYC Ferry is very simple.
-Since the routes are not circular, I advise you to take a look at the NYC Ferry map to see the name of the last stop on your line as there are boats in both directions of the line and you will have to wait for the right ferry to arrive.
+The boarding process on the New York ferry is very simple.
+Since the routes are not circular, I advise you to take a look at the NYC Ferry map to see the name of the last stop on your line as there are boats in both directions of the line and you will have to wait for the appropriate ferry to arrive.

 That is why it is usual that at the same dock there are two lines at the same time, one in each direction of the ferry.
-To know which queue to stand in, you will have to keep in mind the name of the last stop of your line, just like in the subway.
-Don't worry if you are not sure because the dock staff will be able to answer any questions you may have.
+To know which queue to stand in, you will have to take into account the name of the last stop of your line, just like in the subway.
+Don't worry if you are not sure because the employees at the pier will be able to solve your doubts.

-Once the ferry arrives at the pier the boarding process is fast and efficient: show your ticket to the conductor, get on and in a few minutes you will be sailing the waters of New York.
+Once the ferry arrives at the pier the boarding process is fast and efficient: show your ticket to the conductor, enter and in a few minutes you are sailing the waters of New York.

 What is the ferry ride like?

-It is a totally recommended experience to enjoy in New York.
+It is a highly recommended experience to enjoy in New York.
 The ride is very pleasant and there are usually plenty of places available to sit and enjoy the beautiful Manhattan skyline.

-Since the wind can be quite strong, sitting on the upper deck of the ferry is more appropriate in good weather, during the spring and summer.
-In seasons such as fall or winter, you will probably want to ride in the lower area.
+Since the wind can be quite strong, sitting on the top deck of the ferry is more appropriate in good weather, during the spring and summer.
+In seasons such as fall or winter you will probably want to ride in the lower area under cover.

-In addition, inside the ferry, there is a small cafeteria where you can buy snacks and drinks to make the trip even more entertaining.
-Toilets are also located on the same floor.
+In addition, inside the ferry there is a small cafeteria where you can buy snacks and drinks to make the trip even more entertaining.
+On the same floor are also the toilets.

 5. What are the NYC Ferry routes?

-Throughout the year, New York Ferry operates six different routes: East River, Astoria, South Brooklyn, Rockaway, Rockaway, Governor's Island, and Soundview that make it possible to cross, for example, from Wall Street to DUMBO or from Williamsburg to Midtown in a few minutes.
+Throughout the year, the New York ferry operates six different routes: East River, Astoria, South Brooklyn, Rockaway, Governor's Island and Soundview that make it possible for us to cross, for example, from Wall Street to DUMBO or from Williamsburg to Midtown in a few minutes.

-Below you will see the routes for each route and the most notable attractions that can be reached at each stop:
+Below you will see the routes of each route and the most important attractions that can be reached at each stop:

 East River (44 minutes)

-It's a great route to see the skyline east of Manhattan.
+It's a great route to see Manhattan's eastern skyline.
 On board the ferry you will see the Chrysler Building and the Empire State Building.
-You can even catch a glimpse of Hudson Yards' The Edge observatory.
-Stops at:
+You'll even catch a glimpse of the Hudson Yards skyscraper where The Edge observatory is located.
+Stop at:

 - Pier 11

 This route runs between Wall Street (Pier 11) and Rockaway Beach.
-In the summer this route is very busy as it is one of the fastest ways for New Yorkers to get to the urban beaches of Queens.
-If you are passionate about photography during this route you will be able to take some of the most stunning images of the Manhattan sunset.
+In summer this route is very busy as it is one of the fastest ways for New Yorkers to get to the urban beaches of Queens.
+If you are passionate about photography during this route you can take some of the most stunning images of the Manhattan sunset.

-The Rockaway route has a stop in Sunset Park, a residential Brooklyn neighborhood that is one of the most diverse in the city, which has a beautiful little park frequented by tourists and where you can find good restaurants serving Mexican, Central American, South American and Asian cuisine.
-Stops at:
+The Rockaway route has a stop in Sunset Park, a residential neighborhood in Brooklyn characterized as one of the most diverse in the city, which has a beautiful park little frequented by tourists and some of the best restaurants serving Mexican, Central American, South American and Asian cuisine.
+Stop in:

 - Pier 11